Thothius/roomian-realms/Mod Info/RG2_Race_Documentation.md

 *This document provides detailed information about all playable civilizations in the RoomianRealms mod, including their stats, abilities, lore, and gameplay characteristics.*

+## Introduction

+Eight extraordinary civilizations emerge from the ashes of a shattered world.
+From mystical forest guardians to technological amphibians, each society has forged its own path through the chaos of divine conflict.
+When ancient powers clashed, they left behind a tapestry of diverse cultures—each shaped by their connection to forgotten deities.
+Now these inheritors of divine wisdom and arcane knowledge vie for supremacy across fractured lands.

 ## Table of Contents
 1. [Wormlings (GARTHIMI)](#1-wormlings-garthimi---the-breach)
 2. [Bloodelves (CANTOR)](#2-bloodelves-cantor---the-crimson-covenant)